 This is about the time of the year when all the major mutual insurance companies announce their annual dividend rate or payout.
-I just got an email from Ohio National about theirs (which is being reduced by 50 basis points) and I've been hearing about other companies and their announcements.
+I just got an email from [company name omitted] about theirs (which is being reduced by 50 basis points) and I've been hearing about other companies and their announcements.
 What is a dividend from a mutual insurance company?
 A dividend is sharing in the profitability of the insurance company.
 As a participating policyholder, you are entitled to dividends if a dividend is declared.

 What are the major components that make up the dividend?

 General investment account performance

 Mortality claims processed (if better or worse than actuarily projected)

 Overhead operating expenses

 (Note: #3 for overhead operating expenses... is why it's in the client's best interest that agents are paid by commission - by finding favorable risks to purchase insurance and are only compensated after they source that business.)

 This is mentioned in all the literature, disclosures, and illustrations.
 It is the non-guaranteed parts of the illustration because we don't know what will happen in any given year.
 Dividends may be more or less favorable.